 Humor, sarcasm at Hungarian anti-govt protest in Budapest

-Supporters of the Hungarian satiricial Two-tailed Dog Party are carrying a flag depicting Russian president Vladimir Putin, right, and Hungarian Prime Minister Viktor Orban during their demonstration in Budapest, Hungary, Saturday, April 22, 2017.
-Thousands of Hungarians are attending the "peace march for the government and for Russia and against everything else".
+Supporters of the Hungarian satirical Two-tailed Dog Party are carrying a banner reading: 'We will not be a colony' during their demonstration in Budapest, Hungary, Saturday, April 22, 2017.
+Thousands of Hungarians are attend...
+The University of California at Berkeley is bracing for trouble next week, when conservative Ann Coulter has vowed to speak in defiance of the school's wishes.

 Discussions